Yuriy Ivanyushchenko: Criminal prosecution

 On 2 December 2016, the Kyiv Court of Appeals ruled that MP from the BPP Serhiy Leshchenko should refute his statements about the former deputy from the Party of Regions, Ivanyushchenko, whom he accused of involvement in the murders of Euromaidan activists.

 In January 2015, a Ukrainian court seized more than 72 million Swiss francs in Ivanyushchenko's due money in his Swiss bank accounts.
 The Prosecutor General's Office seized his accounts in Ukrainian banks and the fleet, and requests for international legal assistance were sent to Latvia, Monaco and Switzerland to seize funds abroad.

-Verkhovna Rada deputy Oleh Nedava, who defends Ivanyushchenko's interests, stated that the persecution of Ivanyushchenko was illegal, despite the fact that the investigation had evidence of his involvement in a number of crimes.
+Verkhovna Rada deputy Oleh Nedava, who defends Ivanyushchenko's interests, stated that the prosecution of Ivanyushchenko was illegal, despite the fact that the investigation had evidence of his involvement in a number of crimes.

 The Kyiv Court of Appeals decided on January 1 this year to uphold the decision of the investigating judge of the Pechersk District Court of November 25, 2016, which overturned the petition of the senior investigator against Ivanyushchenko and left unsatisfied the appeal of prosecutor Panchishin.

 However, in 2017, the Kyiv Court of Appeals considered the complaint of the Ivanyushchenko's lawyers, and found the statements of the deputy of the Verkhovna Rada Serhiy Leshchenko, voiced in the live broadcast of the Shuster Live program as unreliable, obliging him to refute the slanderous insinuations about Ivanyushchenko's involvement in the delivery of titushki to the time of Euromaidan, as well as theft in the state corporation "Ukrspirt".
 On 30 November 2016, the Kyiv Court of Appeals ruled to satisfy Ivanyushchenko's claim against Leshchenko for the protection of honor, dignity and business reputation.
-Claims of Ivanyushchenko to the editor-in-chief of the portal “Censor.
-NO ”to Yuri Butusov on the protection of honor, dignity and business reputation were satisfied by the court on 18 January 2017.
+Claims of Ivanyushchenko to the editor-in-chief of the portal "Censor.net" to Yuri Butusov on the protection of honor, dignity and business reputation were satisfied by the court on 18 January 2017.